brianhsu98/bdocs/README.md

     - Spruce up homepage, with options to start new code editor and a new real editor
     - Add previously opened documents to homepage, probably using cookies.
         - Key should be the title of the document, and the value should be the URL.
+    - Refactor the components into folders, grouped by page
+    - Add accounts, and keep track of each account's documents.
+    - Add password protection

 ## Roadmap